Try This At Home Yoga Routine

 This is a huge miss!
 Missing or not listening to our bodies is a recipe for disaster.

 The body is incredibly intelligent, and it’s full of data.
 When we strengthen the connection between body and mind we become more aware of and receptive to the body’s feedback.
-This is what yoga does.
+This is what yoga does, especially power yoga.

 Through movement, the practice requires us to slow down and pay attention.
 Drawing awareness to our thoughts and the physical sensations in our bodies counters the “autopilot cycle,” and opens us up to greater wellbeing.